Microsoft 365 Government

 • Provision of Online Services

-Select Plus For Government: If your organization cannot use MPSA, Select Plus offers a government license with similar features.
+Select Plus for Government: If your organization cannot use MPSA, Select Plus offers a government license with similar features.
 The company can benefit from the license, while specific divisions can purchase software licenses as needed.
 There are some significant distinctions between MPSA and Select Plus, despite their similarities.

 • The MPSA’s Online Services are available and can be factored into the cost calculation.